wgolden117/Connect4_Local_GamePlay/README.md

 ## Description
 The project includes:

--A console-based version of the game (ConsoleUI).
+- A console-based version of the game (ConsoleUI).

--A JavaFX GUI-based version (GUI).
+- A JavaFX GUI-based version (GUI).

--Game logic handled by classes in the core package.
+- Game logic handled by classes in the core package.

 ## Prerequisites
 To run this project, you need:
 - JavaFX SDK
 - Java Development Kit (JDK) 11 or higher.
 - git

 ### Step 1: Download and Set Up JavaFX SDK if it's not already installed